GitTools/GitVersion/docs/more-info/build-server-setup/tfs-build-vnext.md

 If you want the GitVersionTask to update AssemblyInfo files, check the box in the task configuration.
 For advanced usage, you can pass additional options to the GitVersion exe in the Additional arguments section.

-The VSO build step updates the build number automatically to the GitVersion number.
+The VSO build step can update your build number with GitVersion variables.
+See below for details.

 ## Running inside TFS
 ### Using the GitVersion Variables